phorsuedzie/scout-plugins/elbenwald/README.md

 ### Options

 * `elb_name` - (required) Name of the ELB
-* `aws_credentials_path` - A YAML file with credentials for accessing the AWS (key names are same as in AWS-SDK).
-* `error_log_path` - Path to error log file, where unhealthy instances will be logged.
+* AWS config (credential, region) has to be provided by `/etc/scout/plugins/elbenwald.yml`

 ### Metrics and error log